 Amazon’s primary vehicle for promoting developing Alexa-based apps (called skills) is its developer portal.
 But a technical blog doesn’t always spur new developers (or their employers) to explore Alexa’s potential.
 So Amazon engaged Idea Grove to change that.

 Idea Grove suggested injecting developer success stories into the forum’s blog.
 These case studies would balance the programming and business rationale for adopting voice technology.

 The content team worked with Amazon's marketing on a list of skills to highlight in a weekly case study.
 These skills ranged from pure information and games to home automation and third-party devices.
 Each case study tells a unique story, while showcasing developers, their company and Alexa.
 By presenting both challenges and rewards, it encourages companies to explore Alexa for themselves.

 On technology websites, the right balance of technical and non-technical content is critical.
 It can mean the difference between growing your followers and scaring them off.
 Infusing the developer forum with success stories of actual developers drew in the technophiles.
 But it also appealed to decision makers that can approve funding an Alexa skill for their company.

 The strategy is paying off.
 We can’t know exactly how many new skills our stories have inspired.
-But we do know at least 1712 Alexa skills were available by July 2016.
+But we do know that by July 2017, over 15,000 Alexa skills had been published—from less than 1,000 when we started a year earlier.
 That means the Echo and other Alexa-enabled devices have more to say than ever.
 Not bad, considering it's been scarcely a year since the Alexa Skills Kit launched.